operanditech/work-proposals/streamer_plugin.md

 # Streamer nodeos plugin

+> Work Proposal Document.
+Version 1.0-rc1

 This work proposal will explain the details of the project for building a `streamer_plugin` for `nodeos`.
-Since this project is already being developed, it will describe the work already done, and detail the roadmap for the work ahead, goals, motivations, features, and use cases.
+Since this project is already under development, it will describe the work already done, and detail the roadmap for the work ahead, goals, motivations, features, and use cases.

+## About the authors

+Mario Silva and Andres Berrios are both software engineers, each with over a decade of experience in designing, building, and scaling software systems and infrastructure for startups and corporations.
+Together they have started Operandi, a blockchain consultancy firm that aims to contribute as much value as possible to the EOSIO software community through open source projects and initiatives, as well as offering professional consultancy and software development services.

+They have already made many contributions to the community, including various open source projects such as eos-sharp, scatter-sharp, the MVP of the Tungsten bond management dapp, various example smart contracts, tools for managing local development testnets and nodeos processes in remote servers, as well as actively helping to educate the community in [eosio.stackexchange.com](https://eosio.stackexchange.com/) and the Telegram channels, giving presentations and workshops at meetup events, and more.

 ## Motivation